eon-lee96/my-mf-ssr-example/README.md

 # Module Federation SSR

-This is an example for Module Federation SSR with React-import-component
+This is an example for Module Federation SSR with [React-imported-component](https://github.com/theKashey/react-imported-component)
 ## Running demo

 Run `yarn` to install dependencies